pylonide/pylon/README.md

   * Local filesystem is exposed through [WebDAV](http://en.wikipedia.org/wiki/WebDAV) to the IDE, which makes it possible to connect to remote workspaces as well
   * Highly extensible through the plugin system
   * Bundled plugins: browser, clipboard, code (editor), console, debugger, docs, editors, filesystem, html, keybindings, newresource, noderunner, panels, refactor, richtext, save, searchreplace, settings, tree, undo

+## Browser Support
+We are developing on firefox and this is a development repo, other browsers might be less stable until a proper release.

 ## Usage